michaelkhersonsky/ansible-kube-build/README.md

 ## 🚀 Features

+- 2 independent VM's would be required for this infrastructure.
+They should be setup in one private network, with no firewall between them.
 - Full Kubernetes 1.33 installation on Rocky Linux nodes via Ansible
 - Secure container runtime setup with `containerd`
 - Calico as the CNI provider